Ahamdan114/StormDB/README.md

 		Else, the asked operation is processed.

 #	Input Flow:
-		Input goes through Parser, where it is depleted from empty spaces and formatted to lowercase, then returned for actual parsing.
+		Input goes through Parser, where it is formatted to lowercase, then returned for actual checking of correctness.
 		After that, it is pointed towards the logical part, where...